The 6 Best Small Frying Pans (for Perfect Eggs & More)

 • Material – enameled cast iron

+The Le Creuset Mini Skillet is enameled cast iron, so you don’t need to season it.
 It also protects the pan from staining, dulling, and scratching.

 Le creuset mini cast iron skillet